-- Applicants must ensure a 2.0 metre minimum clear path of travel between the building line and the Trading Zone. - If the Trading Zone extends longer than 10.0 metres, a 1.2 metre spacing within this 10.0 metres is required to allow for pedestrian access. - The Trading Zone width has a minimum dimension of 0.7 metres and must be offset from infrastructure/furniture by a minimum dimension of 1.5 metres. - Applicants are required to show a o.6 metre minimum offset from the neighbouring property and a o.6 metre offset from the back of kerb for location of all Footpath Trading elements. - Council assessment required to check if adequate sight lines are achieved.
+- · Applicants wishing to trade directly in front of their business and onto a neighbouring property must ensure a 2.0 metre minimum clear path of travel between the building line and the trading zone. - · If the trading zone extends longer than 10.0 metres, a 1.2 metre spacing within this 10.0 metres is required to allow for pedestrian access. - The Trading Zone width has a minimum dimension of 0.7 metres and must be offset from infrastructure/furniture by a minimum dimension of 1.5 metres. - · Applicants are required to show a 0.6 metre minimum offset from the neighbouring property and a 0.6 metre offset from the back of kerb for location of all Footpath Trading elements. - · Council assessment required to check if adequate sight lines are achieved.